 - Whisk together all the sauce ingredients.
 Set aside. (***See notes if you like the stir-fry saucier)

-- Spread the tofu out evenly onto a parchment-lined baking sheet and sprinkle the cornstarch over top, tossing it with your hands to coat evenly.
+- Spread the tofu cubes out evenly onto a parchment-lined baking sheet and sprinkle the cornstarch over top, tossing it with your hands to coat evenly.
 Use a little more if the tofu still seems wet.
 Bake until edges are crispy and golden brown, flipping once,ย for about 20-25 minutes.

 - Meanwhile, place a large skillet over medium-high heat and add 1 tablespoon of oil.
 Add the bok choy, and cook for about 2 to 3 minutes, or until bok choy is just tender.
 Transfer to a plate.

 - Once tofu is ready, return the skillet to medium-low heat and add the remaing tablespoon of oil.
 Add the crispy tofu, ginger, garlic, scallions, and thai chilis.
 Cook, stirring frequently, until fragrant, about 1 minute.
 Stir in the soy sauce mixture into the skillet, toss for 30 seconds then add the bok choy.
 Toss again until everything is well coated in the sauce.
-Serve, topped with cashews and sesame seeds, if using.

 Notes